exposit/katamoiran/_posts/2017-04-25-pythia-screenshots.md

 This one has a few spoilers from Noir Nights in the "threads" box, but shows how threads keep track of stuff that's happened.

 On the right, there's a "standard" style character sheet with stat boxes.
 You can customize how many "attribute" boxes there are; the default is about twice as many as shown.
 Or go with a narrative style sheet that's just alternating title/text boxes instead.
+Or just use the actor tracker for everyone, including the hero.

 You can also reduce or increase the number of sheets displayed.
 I tend to use the character sheet panel sparingly, usually just my main protagonist, and everyone else goes in the actor tracker.